Paying the GST/HST (including instalment payments)

 How can you pay the GST/HST?

-If you file your GST/HST return electronically using GST/HST NETFILE or GST/HST TELEFILE, you can use Form RC158, GST/HST NETFILE/TELEFILE Remittance Voucher, to remit an amount owing on a return.
+If you file your GST/HST return electronically using GST/HST NETFILE or GST/HST TELEFILE, you can still pay your GST/HST at your financial institution.
+Use Form RC158, GST/HST NETFILE/TELEFILE Remittance Voucher to pay the amount owing.
 Do not use the remittance part of your GST/HST return.

 These remittance forms are not available on our website as we can only provide them in a pre-printed format.
 For more information, see Remittance vouchers.